 If you have any questions about using materials from this site, please email FASSfirstname.lastname@example.org.
 We would be delighted to hear from you and will normally reply within 10 working days.
 To report a technical issue with the website, please also email: FASSemail@example.com.

-The materials available on this website are released under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-This allows you to use the materials throughout the world without payment but for non-commercial purposes only.
+The materials available on this website are released under the terms of the Creative Commons Attribution (BY) Licence.
+This license lets you distribute, remix, tweak, and build upon the materials.
 Please read the Creative Commons Licence in full before downloading or otherwise making use of the materials.
+Please also see individual copyright restrictions below relating to some of the images.

 When using materials from the site you must acknowledge The Open University (the OU) as copyright holder, and/or any identified author, in accordance with the terms of the Creative Commons Licence and our syndication policy as outlined below: